Your Most Attractive Non-Physical Asset, and How to Use It

 I Remember You!

 Imagine running into someone you went to high school with, who excitedly shares how well she remembers you and the distinctive ways in which you stood out from the crowd.
 Whether she remembers your academic, athletic, or even social accomplishments, such praise can make your day.
-It can also positively impact your feelings about yourself as well as your classmate.
+It can also positively impact your feelings about yourself, as well as your classmate.

-Being unforgettable is both flattering and humbling, and is tied to our sense of self-worth.
+Being unforgettable is both flattering and humbling, and it's tied to our sense of self-worth.
 Good politicians make others feel like this intentionally.
 Good friends and loved ones do it authentically.
 And regarding the power of attraction, conveniently, being genuinely interested in other people makes other people genuinely interested in us.

 The opposite is true as well.
 Another common human experience, unfortunately, is the disappointment of being forgotten.